WishMasterGit/wishmastercave/source/_posts/coding/python-environment.md

 where arguments are port to listen, folder to target and container to run

 -v paramter here has next format -v {host_path}:{container_path}

+with container running this way you can either work with jupiter notebook through your browser or using VSCode you can open remote window by attaching to running container and with jupiter extension write code directly from VSCode

+Happy codding